aflin/rampart_docs/source/sql-set.rst

 maxLinearRows
 """""""""""""
-    This set the maximum number of records that should be searched linearly.
+    This sets the maximum number of records that should be searched linearly.
     If using the indices to date yield a result set larger than ``maxLinearRows`` then the program will try to find more indices to use.
     Once the result set is smaller than ``maxLinearRows``, or all possible